My Cross Country Ski Training |

 - 2nd Woman Overall in the Masters Category Age 30 and up (First in Class F30-34) 20K Classic at Royal Gorge

-- U.S. Masters Ski Association Nationals results:
+- U.S Ski Association Masters Nationals results:

 - First Woman Overall 25K Freestyle race